zodb/relstorage/doc/relstorage-options.rst

         combined to get the "warmest" possible cache.

-        Each file could potentially be up to the size of ``cache-local-mb``, but they are compressed and are usually much smaller.
-However, the time taken to load the cache file (which only occurs when RelStorage is first opened) and the time taken to save the cache file (which only occurs when the database is closed) are proportional to the total size of the cache; thus, a cache that is too large (holding many unused entries) will slow down startup/shutdown for no benefit.
+        Each file could potentially be up to the size of ``cache-local-dir-write-max-size`` (but see
+        ``cache-local-dir-compress``) The time taken to load the cache file (which only occurs when RelStorage is first opened) and the time taken to save the cache file (which only occurs when the database is closed) are proportional to the total size of the cache; thus, a cache that is too large (holding many unused entries) will slow down startup/shutdown for no benefit.
+However, the timing is probably not a practical concern compared to the disk usage; on one system, a 300MB uncompressed cache file can be saved in 3-4 seconds and read in 2-3 seconds.

         This directory can be shared among storages connected to different databases, so long as they all have a distinct